-As your freebirth doulas, we will provide continuous support for you and your family throughout your wild pregnancy, freebirth, and the early days with your newborn.
+As your freebirth doulas we will provide continuous support for you and your family throughout your (wild or not) pregnancy, freebirth, and the immediate postpartum.

 Below is a general idea of what we can offer, but the care we provide is very much tailored to your individual needs, so it is really just a guide.

 What do we mean by ‘wild pregnancy’ and ‘freebirth’?

 We have learnt through our experiences of supporting women both in hospital and at home with a midwife, the problem is not that birth has been over-medicalised, it’s that birth was medicalised in the first place.
 In history and nature, freebirth is the default – to give birth without any medical assistance or guidance from anyone external – because it meets all of the basic needs for human birth.
 We offer in-person pregnancy and birth support to women who are planning a freebirth.
 You can read more here about why we no longer attend births in hospital or at home with a medical professional present.

 We offer a free meeting where we can meet and get to know each other a little more.
 There is no expectation at all, and we are happy to get together for a chat in person or over Zoom.
 During this initial meeting we might discuss your birth preferences, any previous pregnancy experiences, your expectations of a doula, and any other questions you might have.
 We understand how personal the decision of choosing your doula is, so the most important thing is to make sure we are a good fit and you can get a better feel for whether we are the right doulas for you.
 You can book an initial interview here.

 As your doulas we will continue to get to know you through antenatal meetings.
 These meetings are not limited and we can meet as often as you wish.
 During these sessions we hope to learn about your expectations for your birth and how you envisage our roles.
 The better we understand your wishes the more prepared we can be for your big day.